-“Even if our option isn’t the ultimate option it enables a discussion to take place amongst the community and DOT: What could be other ways of dealing with this?” said Wouters.
+“Even if our option isn’t the ultimate option it enables a discussion to take place amongst the community and DOT: What could be other ways of dealing with this?” says Wouters.
 “I’m remaining hopeful that a better solution will come out of this.”

 BHA and A Better Way will host a BQE town hall April 3 at Plymouth Church (57 Orange Street) at 7 p.m.